Page cover

 Data privacy and security

-The effective use of AI may require the sharing of patient data, raising significant privacy and security concerns.
+The effective use of AI may require the sharing of patient data, raising significant privacy and security concerns (Chen & Pouyan Esmaeilzadeh, 2024).

 • Potential concerns around misuse of patient data for commercial or unauthorised purposes